SamsungSLAV/festral/README.md

 This command clone and build all targets listed in configuration json file: each target is built for every branch listed for this target.

-This command writes names of the builds to the `stdout` of into the file if `-o` option is specified.
+This command writes names of the builds to the `stdout` or into the file if `-o` option is specified.

 The `festral build` utility has simple command format: